 Finally, the change took place on Sunday, September 3, 1967, at 5 o’clock in the morning.
 The day was referred to as Dagen H or, in English, H-Day.
-The H stands for Högertrafik, the Swedish word for right-hand traffic or right-hand drive.
+The H stands for Högertrafik, the Swedish word for right-hand traffic or left-hand drive.
 After Sweden’s successful changeover, Iceland changed the following year, in 1968.

 Meanwhile, the power of the right-hand drive kept growing steadily.
 American cars were designed to be driven on the right by locating the drivers’ controls on the vehicle’s left side.
 With the mass production of reliable and economical cars in the United States, initial exports used the same design, and out of necessity many countries changed their rule of the road.

 In Asia, China changed to right-hand traffic in 1946.
 Korea now drives right, but only because it passed directly from Japanese colonial rule to American and Russian influence at the end of the Second World War.
 As stated before, Japan maintains the right-hand drive.

 In fact, in 1973, it attempted to officially rename Lagos, then federal capital with the nomenclature of Portuguese origin, to Eko (an indigenous word the city is also called) but the change was shunned among its citizens.

 Proponents of Nigeria’s change to the left-hand drive have argued that it was to break ties with its colonial master, the story runs deeper than that.
 In the same vein, antagonists and critics of the policy believe it was because of Western imperialism.
 To a layman, both stories would be easily believed.

 But why did Nigeria change from the Right-Hand to the Left-Hand drive?